How to Avoid Ecommerce Payment Failures and Keep Revenue Flowing

 Payment orchestration is the handling of everything required for a payment throughout its lifecycle with all of the steps and providers involved.

-• Payment gateway is misconfigured A payment gateway is a merchant service that processes credit card payments for ecommerce sites and traditional brick and mortar stores.
+• Payment gateway is misconfigured: A payment gateway is a merchant service that processes credit card payments for ecommerce sites and traditional brick and mortar stores.
 The payment gateway may be working correctly, but there’s an error with the configuration, such as an incorrect username or password.

-• Payment instrument not supported or blocked by payment gateway The payment gateway doesn’t support the method of payment.
+• Payment instrument not supported or blocked by payment gateway: The payment gateway doesn’t support the method of payment.

-• Transaction not allowed or blocked The customer’s issuing bank has declined to authorize a payment for some reason.
+• Transaction not allowed or blocked: The customer’s issuing bank has declined to authorize a payment for some reason.
 A blocked transaction is general code for card declines, so it’s difficult to know exactly what the problem is.

-• Blocked by merchant account This isn’t common but, in some cases, your merchant account may not be set up to accept the transaction.
+• Blocked by merchant account: This isn’t common but, in some cases, your merchant account may not be set up to accept the transaction.

-• Do not honor The issuing bank has issued a fraud alert for the card.
+• Do not honor: The issuing bank has issued a fraud alert for the card.

-• Card has been canceled The customer’s card has been canceled by the issuing bank.
+• Card has been canceled: The customer’s card has been canceled by the issuing bank.

-• Account flagged for fraud A purchase that doesn’t match a customer’s usual spending habits can be flagged as fraudulent, which causes the card to be declined.
+• Account flagged for fraud: A purchase that doesn’t match a customer’s usual spending habits can be flagged as fraudulent, which causes the card to be declined.

-• Credit card type isn’t accepted There are some credit card networks that are better known and accepted more than others.
+• Credit card type isn’t accepted: There are some credit card networks that are better known and accepted more than others.
 MasterCard and Visa are the most common.
 However, lesser-known card networks could be rejected by your payment gateway.

-• Account has been closed A credit card account can be closed by the issuer without notice for several reasons or a customer may not have yet received notification that their account has been closed.
+• Account has been closed: A credit card account can be closed by the issuer without notice for several reasons or a customer may not have yet received notification that their account has been closed.

-The Consumer’s Role in Payment Failures
+The Consumer’s Role in Failed Payments

 When it comes to payment failures, consumers and businesses often assume that the payment gateway is at fault.
 However, transactions can be declined for a number of reasons that involve the consumer.
 Some of the most common reasons include:

-• Incorrectly entered information A card number, expiration date, address or security code incorrectly entered will cause a payment attempt to fail.
+• Incorrectly entered information: A card number, expiration date, address or security code incorrectly entered will cause a payment attempt to fail.

-• Expired card The customer’s credit card has expired.
+• Expired card: The customer’s credit card has expired.

-• Card reported lost/stolen The issuing bank has marked this card lost or stolen.
+• Card reported lost/stolen: The issuing bank has marked this card lost or stolen.

-• Purchase made while traveling Customers’ cards may be flagged when they make a purchase in a different country.
+• Purchase made while traveling: Customers’ cards may be flagged when they make a purchase in a different country.

-• Primary cardholder deactivated an additional user If your customer is an authorized user on someone else’s credit card account, the primary cardholder may have deactivated the secondary user’s card.
+• Primary cardholder deactivated an additional user: If your customer is an authorized user on someone else’s credit card account, the primary cardholder may have deactivated the secondary user’s card.

-• Not enough available credit A customer’s card can be declined when they’re at their credit limit, whether they’ve used all their credit or had the limit reduced unexpectedly.
+• Not enough available credit: A customer’s card can be declined when they’re at their credit limit, whether they’ve used all their credit or had the limit reduced unexpectedly.

-• Payment is past due or account suspended Credit card issuers may suspend new purchases if the customer’s credit card account is past due.
+• Payment is past due or account suspended: Credit card issuers may suspend new purchases if the customer’s credit card account is past due.
 A suspended account is an indication that the customer hasn’t been making their minimum payments, causing the account to be suspended until the account is made current.

-• Insufficient funds The associated bank account does not contain enough funds to complete the payment.
+• Insufficient funds: The associated bank account does not contain enough funds to complete the payment.

-• Payment collection failed This generally means that the fraud filter in the payment gateway was triggered.
+• Payment collection failed: This generally means that the fraud filter in the payment gateway was triggered.

-• Card terms have changed This could be as a result of your customer failing to keep up with monthly repayments or they have made some other card violation.
+• Card terms have changed: This could be as a result of your customer failing to keep up with monthly repayments or they have made some other card violation.

-• Credit limit has been maxed out The customer has reached their maximum credit limit and can’t make any more purchases.
+• Credit limit has been maxed out: The customer has reached their maximum credit limit and can’t make any more purchases.

-• Entering the wrong one time password (OTP) or password can lead to an error message saying that a transaction could not be authorized.
+• Entering the wrong one-time password (OTP) or password: Can lead to an error message saying that a transaction could not be authorized.
 This is often followed by the option to “resend OTP” and try again.

 Front-end consumer experience